 Your contributions are painlessly deducted from your paycheck.

-You decide how your money is invested.
+You decide how your money is invested through the authorized carrier.

 If you change employers, you can take your 403(b) funds with you.